-Nonspecialists often mistake pleural mesothelioma for less serious conditions such as pneumonia, bronchial infection and COPD.
+Nonspecialists often mistake pleural mesothelioma for less serious conditions.
+These include pneumonia, bronchial infection and COPD.
 People with peritoneal mesothelioma may initially be diagnosed with ovarian cancer or irritable bowel syndrome.
 Pericardial mesothelioma is so rare that doctors can easily confuse it with heart failure, coronary heart disease and other common heart illnesses.

 “I feel lucky, but I don’t feel like a miracle.
 I’ll reserve miracles for bigger and better things than me.
 I’m just a grateful guy today who thinks every day I wake up is a gift.”

 A mesothelioma misdiagnosis can delay proper treatment.
-Anyone with a history of asbestos exposure should inform their primary care physician of their exposure and ask for annual cancer screenings.
+Anyone with a history of asbestos exposure should inform their primary care physician of their exposure.
+Also ask about annual cancer screenings.
 If you develop any abdominal or pulmonary issues in your lifetime, make sure to mention your asbestos exposure history to the medical professionals who provide your care.

 Our Patient Advocates can help you avoid a mesothelioma misdiagnosis by connecting you with a top doctor in your area.Get Help Now

-Symptoms that indicate the cancer has spread in the affected area, such as nerve pain that shoots down an arm, may not show up.
+Symptoms such as nerve pain that shoots down an arm may indicate cancer invasion has occurred locally in the chest.
 Mesothelioma tends to spread locally throughout the chest or abdominal cavity more often than spreading to distant locations throughout the body.

 If you have a history of asbestos exposure and believe you have symptoms of mesothelioma, seek immediate medical attention.
 Tell your doctor about your exposure and alert them to the possibility of an asbestos-related disease.
 You will likely need to get a second opinion from a mesothelioma specialist.